Rate in the Dollar

-To fund the rate revenue required Council has set a single general rate in the dollar of 0.00297877.
-This rate is multiplied by the capital value of your property, as determined by the Valuer General, to determine how much rates you will pay.
+To fund the rate revenue required, Council has set a single general rate in the dollar of 0.00321358.
+To calculate your rates, the rate in the dollar is multiplied by the capital value of your property, as determined by the Valuer General.

 Council must review the rate in the dollar annually to make sure it only raises the budgeted rate revenue requirement.
 As a result of this, Councils do not, therefore, gain windfalls from valuation increases.
 Valuations do not determine the rates income of a Council but are used only to divide the total rates amount among individual ratepayers.
 Therefore, a person with a property valued at, say, $150,000 will contribute less than someone with a property valued at $300,000 in the same Council area.